BBC Logo

 BBC Logo 1958

-The first logo was created against the background of expanding the company’s influence in the international broadcasting market.
+The first logo was created amid the company’s expansion into the international broadcasting market.
 Abram Games Studio designed the brand sign.
-The sign consisted of 3 black squares, each with one letter of the abbreviation of the name typed in white slanting font, Univers.
+The sign consisted of three black squares, each with one letter of the name’s abbreviation typed in white, in a slanted Univers font.
 The logo was intended as an on-air image.

 1963 – 1971